wesselb/mlkernels/README.md

     ```

 *
-    Extract terms and factors from sums and products respectively of kernels.
+    Extract terms and factors from sums and products respectively.

     Example: